 1st Crawley Scout Group can trace its history right back to the earliest days of the Scouting movement.
 Now in our second century of existence, here is some of that rich history, both old and more recent.

 Scouting in Crawley started very soon after the 1907 start of UK Scouting with Crawley Village Scout Troop which eventually changed its name to 1st Crawley.
-They had a tin hut in Victoria Road in West Green and were there until some time in the 1960s.
+They had a tin hut in Robinson Road in West Green and were there until some time in the 1960s.

 The move to Oak Road and the larger hut coincided with a merger with 3rd Crawley Scout Group, whose GSL (Mr Burke) was in charge of erecting the hut.